alexandergogl/alfred-org-mode-workflow/README.md

 If you don't use growl, you can change the notification nodes in the alfred workflows to apple's notification centre:

 ![Notification system](images/supported_notificaitons.png)

+## Customisation

+Following variables can be customised directly in the Alfred Workflow by editing the Workflow Environment Variables:

+* inbox filepath for todos, notes, and inspirations
+* heading_level of entry for each destination (default: `1`)
+* delimiter (default: `::`)